Jean François Sylvestre Denis de Trobriand: Biography

 Born in Finistère, Trobriand came from an aristocratic family from Brittany.
 He was one of three children of Jean François Sylvestre Denis, count of Trobriand (1729–1810) and Jeanne Charlotte Le Gris du Clos (1735–?).
 He joined the French Navy and became a midshipman in 1780, initially serving under Bougainville and taking part in the American War of Independence.

-In 1791, he embarked as a first lieutenant on the Espérance, a ship captained by Jean-Michel Kermadec.
-Espérance was one of two vessels of an expedition mounted by d'Entrecasteaux, to search for an earlier expedition led by Jean-François Lapérouse, which had not been heard from since 1788.
+In 1791, he embarked as a first lieutenant on the Espérance, a ship captained by Jean-Michel de Kermadec.
+Espérance was one of two vessels of an expedition mounted by d'Entrecasteaux, to search for an earlier expedition led by Jean-François de La Pérouse, which had not been heard from since 1788.
 The d'Entrecasteaux expedition explored parts of the Australian coast, Tasmania, New Caledonia, the Solomon Islands, Vanuatu, and, in what is now Papua New Guinea, the Admiralty Islands, before heading to Ambon in the Moluccas to take on supplies.
 It then returned towards Australia.
 The death of Kermadec in New Caledonia led to a decision to return to France.
 En route, the ships passed through the Louisiade Archipelago whose islands include some subsequently named after Trobriand.